-C.T., 1989, Arthur R. Wilson Quarry Where Nature Gives Man a Break: California Geology, California Department of Conservation, Division of Mines and Geology, November 1989, p.
+Higgins, C.T., 1989, Arthur R. Wilson Quarry Where Nature Gives Man a Break: California Geology, California Department of Conservation, Division of Mines and Geology, November 1989, p.
 256-259.

 Hill, D.P., Eaton, J.P., Ellsworth, W.L., Cockerham, R.S., Lester, F.W., and Corbett, E.J., 1991, The seismotectonic fabric of central California: in Slemmons, D.B., Engdahl, E.R., Zoback, M.D., and Blackwell, D.D., eds., Neotectonics of North America: Boulder, Colorado, Geological Society of America, Decade Map Volume 1.

 Hill, M.L., and Dibblee, T.W., Jr., 1953, San Andreas, Garlock, and Big Pine faults, California: Geological Society of America Bulletin, v.
 64, p.
 443-458.

 Howard, A.D., 1979, Geologic History of Middle California: University of California Press, Berkeley and Los Angeles, California, p.
 34, 44-45.

 Jones, D.L., Cox, A., Coney, P., and Beck, M., 1982, The Growth of Western North America: in Shaping the Earth: Tectonics of Continents and Oceans, Moores E., ed., 1990, W. H. Freeman and Company, New York, p.
 156-176.